shantoroy/shantoroy.github.io/_posts/2023-04-12-site-reliability-engineering-history-&-evolution.md

 So, I have planned the  [contents for next 100 days](https://medium.com/@shantoroy/learning-about-site-reliability-engineering-with-the-100daysofsre-challenge-66380323c0d1), and I will be posting one blog post each and everyday under the hashtag  `#100daysofSRE`. ✌️

-I hope you tag along and shre valuable feedback as I grow my knowledge and share my findings. 🙌
+I hope you tag along and share valuable feedback as I grow my knowledge and share my findings. 🙌

 Alright!
 Let’s begin…